deweysasser/changetool/README.md

 A tool for working with projects that use the [conventional commit](https://www.conventionalcommits.org/) conventions.

+## Status

+Experimental.
+This seems to work, but I haven't put in good test cases.

 ## Overview

 This is a first, very simple, pass at a tool for working with conventional commits projects.